FraserW123/airline_project/README.md

 |Dallas Fort Worth Regional        | 96               |
 |Douglas Municipal                 | 74               |

+**Relevant Section of Code: main_plots.ipynb**
 ## Data Preprocessing
 Our dataset did not include any missing values, so we did not need to perform any data imputation or removal.
-For the categorical variables we opted to use label encoding over one-hot encoding because the features DEPARTING_AIRPORT and PREVIOUS_AIRPORT contained many unique values.
+For the categorical variables, we opted to use label encoding over one-hot encoding because the features DEPARTING_AIRPORT and PREVIOUS_AIRPORT contained many unique values.
 This was not ideal as it created hundreds of additional columns, due to how one-hot coding creates a separate column for each category.

 Once our categorical variables were transformed into numerical features, we performed both normalization and standardization separately to test which one performed better during classification.
 As for the clustering task, we only utilized the normalized data.
-Data augmnetation was not applicable to our dataset and dimensionality techniques such as PCA or t-SNE were mainly used in visualizing scatter plots, as dimensionality reduction did not make much of a difference when used in classification.
+Data augmentation did not apply to our dataset and dimensionality techniques such as PCA or t-SNE were mainly used in visualizing scatter plots, as dimensionality reduction did not make much of a difference when used in classification.

 **Relevant Section of Code: main_classifiers.ipynb**

 ## Clustering
-The two clustering algorithms that we decided to apply on our dataset was K-Means and Hierarchical Clustering, specifically Agglomerative Clustering.
+The two clustering algorithms that we decided to apply to our dataset were K-Means and Hierarchical Clustering, specifically Agglomerative Clustering.

 ### K-Means
 Deciding on the best parameter k we first fit K-Means for a range of values from 2 to 10.
-In each fit we appended the inertia and silhouette score for each value of k to their respective list.
+In each fit, we appended the inertia and silhouette score for each value of k to their respective list.
 We then plotted the values on a plot to compare each value of k.

 Inertia is the sum of squared distances between each data point and the centroid of its assigned cluster.
 It measures how tightly the data points are grouped within each cluster.
 Lower inertia indicates that points are closer to their cluster centers.
 Analyzing the inertia values on the plot we can use the elbow method, which looks for the "elbow point" in the curve.
 This is where the rate of decrease in inertia slows significantly.
 Before the elbow, adding clusters reduces inertia significantly because clusters better fit the data.
 While adding clusters after the elbow provides diminishing returns, as clusters become overly specific or redundant.
 This is why selecting the "elbow point" makes a good parameter for k as it balances good clustering performance with model simplicity.
-From the plot "K-Means Elbow Method" we can see that the elbow method suggests the "elbow" point for this data appears at k=3, because the largest decrease occurs between k=2 and k=3.
+From the plot "K-Means Elbow Method" we can see that the elbow method suggests the "elbow" point for this data appears at k=3 because the largest decrease occurs between k=2 and k=3.

 To confirm the value of k, we used the silhouette score to evaluate the quality of clustering, as it measures how similar each data point is to its own cluster compared to other clusters.
-A higher silhouette score indicates better defined clusters, so looking at the plot "Silhouette Score for Different K" we can choose where the score peaks, as it represents the best separation of clusters.
+A higher silhouette score indicates better-defined clusters, so looking at the plot "Silhouette Score for Different K" we can choose where the score peaks, as it represents the best separation of clusters.
 The peak is indicated at k=3 as well, confirming our value of k.
 ![](results/kmeans_elbow_method.png)
 ![](results/kmeans_sil_score.png)
 ![](results/kmeans_pca.png)
 ![](results/kmeans_tsne.png)

 ### Agglomerative Clustering
-For Agglomerative Clustering we plotted the dendrogram to decide on an appropriate value of k.
-The dendrogram suggest that k=3, because there are three large vertical gaps in the upper levels of the tree, the blue line at the top shows the largest merges, and splits off into three main groups.
+For Agglomerative Clustering, we plotted the dendrogram to decide on an appropriate value of k.
+The dendrogram suggests that k=3 because there are three large vertical gaps in the upper levels of the tree, the blue line at the top shows the largest merges, and splits off into three main groups.
 ![](results/dendrogram.png)
 ![](results/agglomerative_pca.png)
 ![](results/agglomerative_tsne.png)